Zuehlke/scenarioo-js-ctd-session/README.md

-# Effective UI Testing with ScenariooJS and Protractor
+# Effective UI/E2E Testing with ScenariooJS and Protractor

 Material of the Client Tech Day Conference Session 2016 in Zurich (Schlieren) at Zühlke Engineering.